mridula-narang/classroom-app/README.md

-A full stack classroom application using MongoDb Atlas, NodeJs and ExpressJS. <br>
+A full stack classroom application using MongoDb Atlas, NodeJs and ExpressJS. <br><br>
 Functionalities: <br>
 <li>
   Principal can view, assign and add teachers, students and classrooms.
 Principal can also delete students.